 This Policy explains how the School promotes and rewards positive behaviour.
 It also explains how we manage behaviour which falls short of our expectations.

-Set out below are our aims, objectives and values, together with our Code of Conduct, all of which underpin our Policy.
+Set out below are our aims, objectives and values, all of which underpin our Policy.

 This Policy has been written in consultation with staff, Parents and Carers, and the Governors.

 1.1 Aims